Penn Transformation Partners Selected May 20, 2026

 • Aug 14, 2025Amtrak appeal denial says its search found no simulations or modeling data in Amtrak's possession (Case 25-FOI-00443).

-• Nov 6, 2025FRA Director Lyle Leitelt emails NJ TRANSIT asking for the Penn Station RTC model.
+• Nov 6, 2025FRA Director Lyle Leitelt emails NJT asking for the Penn Station RTC model.

 • Feb 9, 2026Amtrak's response in 26-FOI-00272 states explicitly: no simulations were performed.

 • Apr 22, 2026MTA grants the City Club's FOIL appeal.
-First production of underlying records due April 30.
-Full production June 4.
+Production dates include April 30 and June 4; scope, redactions, and withholdings remain unknown.

-• Apr 26, 2026NJ TRANSIT OPRA documents confirm the railroads have already received the Service Optimization Study Phase 1 draft report.
+• Apr 26, 2026NJT OPRA documents confirm the railroads had already received the SOS Phase 1 draft report.

 The technical case for southern expansion has rested on a study whose underlying modeling has not been publicly produced.
-Before a master developer signs a contract that will lock in operational assumptions for half a century, the documents underneath those assumptions deserve to be in the public record.
-The FOIL appeal grant means they soon will be.
+Penn Transformation Partners will be designing around assumptions drawn from this record.
+The FOIL appeal grant creates a production schedule; what it yields will depend on scope, redactions, and agency compliance.

 Decision window

-Dates reflect the October 2025 RFLOI, the December 2025 shortlist announcement, the January 2026 finalist letter, and the publicly stated procurement schedule.
+Dates reflect the October 2025 RFLOI, the January 2026 shortlist, the May 20 announcement, and the publicly stated procurement schedule.

 1. October 30, 2025